 The sanction of dismissal does not necessarily preclude a student's return to the GSD.
-A dismissed student may petition for readmission and be readmitted only upon a two-thirds vote in favor by members of the Student members must be present, in addition to applying for admission through the regular admissions process.
+A dismissed student may petition for readmission and be readmitted only upon a two-thirds vote in favor by members of the Student Sanctions Committee, of which 7 of the 9 committee members must be present, in addition to applying for admission through the regular admissions process.
 A dismissed student is not in good standing until readmitted.
 Dismissal becomes part of a student's official record and will appear on the student's official transcript (major sanction).